Samkth123/KTH-md/CC.md

 - Get good before you get fast
 - Enjoy: you will be laughing in excitement once you get a chart interpretation question

+Learnings:

+==Mot slutet: Guide team/client towards exactly what need to do further==
+- what data will you need and what will you do with it?
+- if you need to talk to someone, who is it?
+And what are you going to say?
+- What exactly are you going to do and how will you do it?

+When coming up with next steps, your framework is your closest ally

+Quantify your answers